Subhankar191/college-allocation/README.md

-# 🎓College Mantra - College Allocatin Platform
+# 🎓College Mantra - College Allocation Platform

 A web-based College Allocation System that streamlines and automates the college admission process based on student **preferences**, **catagory**, **rank**, and **seat availability**.